abdallhsamy/server-tuts/initial-server-setup-with-ubuntu-20.04..md

 The next step is setting up a new user account with reduced privileges for day-to-day use.
 Later, we’ll teach you how to gain increased privileges during only the times when you need them.
 ## Step 2 — Creating a New User
 Once you are logged in as **root**, we’re prepared to add the new user account.
 In the future, we’ll log in with this new account instead of **root**.
-This example creates a new user called **sammy**, but you should replace that with a username that you like:
+This example creates a new user called **samy**, but you should replace that with a username that you like:
 ```
-adduser sammy
+adduser samy
 ```
 You will be asked a few questions, starting with the account password.
 Enter a strong password and, optionally, fill in any of the additional information if you would like.
 This is not required and you can just hit `ENTER `in any field you wish to skip.